-▶ All native species of animals in the

-province excluding invertebrates and fish as well as several non-native species have been designated as wildlife, giving them full protection under provisions of the Wildlife Act, RSBC 1996, Chapter 488.
-These species may not be hunted, killed, captured, kept as pets or used for commercial purposes unless specifically allowed by regulation or by authority of a permit from MoE.
+▶ All native species of animals in the province excluding invertebrates and fish as well as several non-native species have been designated as wildlife, giving them full protection under provisions of the Wildlife Act, RSBC 1996, Chapter 488.
+These species may not be hunted, killed, captured, kept as pets or used for commercial purposes unless specifically allowed by regulation or by authority of a permit.
 Schedules "B" and "C" of the Designation and Exemption Regulation list wildlife that are known to destroy property and/or are detrimental to native wildlife.
 These species have fewer restrictions regulating their hunting, killing or capturing.
-Any capture or killing of these species must still abide by ment of animals.
+Any capture or killing of these species must still abide by provincial laws regarding the humane treatment of animals.